-The search engine market in March 2014 is basically a tale of three companies – Google, Yahoo and Microsoft.
+The search engine market in 2015 remains a tale of three companies – Google, Yahoo and Microsoft.
 Our pie charts show the share of overall searches for each company, using figures from digital research provider StatCounter.
 Based on stats obtained last month, Google enjoys the bulk of the UK search engine market share on desktops, handling 88.09% of all queries, comfortably ahead of Bing with 7.25% and Yahoo with 3.48%.

 Google – a winning formula

-It has been a heady rise for Google.
-Many people struggle to believe that precocious students Larry Page and Sergey Brin founded the company as recently as September 1998.
-Using a friend’s garage as their base of operations, they only settled on a name after misspelling the maths term ‘googol’.
-Despite such unpromising omens, Google’s combination of clever algorithms, advanced search operators and sophisticated ad programs like AdWords quickly propelled it to the top of the search engine market.
-It has stayed there ever since.
+There seems to be no stopping Google.
+Many people struggle to believe that precocious students Larry Page and Sergey Brin founded the company as recently as September 1998, but they quickly propelled themselves to the top of the search engine market and have stayed there ever since.

-By contrast, Yahoo has endured a torrid time.
-It’s astonishing to think this is the same company that cornered search in the late 90s.
-Nevertheless, the first decade of the 21st century has witnessed a steady and seemingly relentless drop in search engine market share.
-In July 2009, Yahoo even did the unthinkable and appointed Microsoft’s Bing as its exclusive natural and paid search platform.
-Result?
-The former king of search is now reduced to showing results from Bing.
+It’s astonishing to think Yahoo is the same company that cornered search in the late 90s.
+Nevertheless, the first decade of the 21st century saw a steady decline in search engine market share that it is yet to recover from.